Jane Jensen (video game designer): Later work

-On April 5, 2012, Jensen and her husband Robert Holmes announced the formation of Pinkerton Road, a new game development studio to be headquartered on their Lancaster, Pennsylvania farm.
+On April 5, 2012, Jensen and her husband, musician/composer Robert Holmes, announced the formation of Pinkerton Road Studio, a new game development studio to be headquartered on their Lancaster, Pennsylvania farm.
+Game publisher Activision had agreed to launch Gabriel Knight: Sins of the Fathers 20th Anniversary Edition but "bailed part way through," as Jensen put it.
 With this announcement, a Kickstarter campaign was launched to raise funds for the studio's first year of game development.
-In 2014, Pinkerton released their first games, Moebius: Empire Rising and Gabriel Knight: Sins of the Fathers 20th Anniversary Edition.
+In 2014, Pinkerton released the anniversary Gabriel Knight and Moebius: Empire Rising, but sales were too poor for the company to continue.
+In 2023, Jensen told Adventure Game Hotspot, "It's a shame, because we could have done so much with Pinkerton Road.
+But if we do any more games, it will be with a publisher who fully finances them."

 Since 2013, Jensen has written gay romance fiction under the pen name "Eli Easton".
 The Lion and the Crow was written for the Goodreads M/M Romance event "Love has No Boundaries" in 2013, and later expanded and rereleased as a second edition in e-book and audiobook.

+Jensen told Adventure Game Hotspot, "Writing a game design and script is definitely a much more time-consuming project.
+I can typically do a novel in 3-4 months whereas doing a full game is at least a year.
+It's simpler to write a novel.
+No worrying about puzzles or budgets on locations...
+Investigations work well."

 Personal life

-Jensen owned a farm in Pennsylvania where she lived with her husband, composer Robert Holmes, who composed the music for the Gabriel Knight series and Gray Matter.
+Jensen owned a farm in Pennsylvania, where she lived with her husband, composer Robert Holmes, who composed the music for the Gabriel Knight series and Gray Matter.
 They have since sold the farm and are currently living in the Puget Sound area of Washington state.